writingrach76/redesigned-telegram/README.md

 - Support for tickets to involve more than 1 user if there are issues between a group of people
 - Customization of logging channel
 - Utilizing private threads instead of private channels in servers that are boosted in order to reduce channel clutter
+- Button to close the ticket when finished

 # How to Use this bot in your server:
 Coming Soon :)